 Left: Kerasunda High School.
 Right: Kerasunda Town Hall

 Areas and Districts of Kerasunda

 Kerasunda is one of the 37 regions of Pontus.
-The Centre of Asia Minor Studies believes Kerasunda was comprised of 10 regions.
+The Centre of Asia Minor Studies says that Kerasunda was comprised of 10 precints.
 They were:

 The Greek districts of Kerasunda (the town) were as follows: